dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * ciphertext: "String"

-    The string value of ciphertext is constructed as defined in section 7.2.1 of [JWE] using the unsigned form of the vCon as the plaintext input for encryption.
+    The string value of ciphertext is constructed as defined in section 7.2.1 of [JWE] using the signed form of the vCon as the plaintext input for encryption.

 * tag: "String"